Springfield, Massachusetts: Crime

-In 2010, Springfield ranked 35th in the United States' City Crime Rankings—its second-lowest ranking in recent years, (in 2009, it ranked 51st).
+In 2010, Springfield ranked 35th (and first in Massachusetts) in the United States' City Crime Rankings—its second-lowest ranking in recent years, (in 2009, it ranked 51st).
 Springfield's 2010 crime rating of 142 is down approximately 50% from its heights in the late 1990s and 2000s.

-The Urban Land Institute stated in 2010 that "the perception of crime [in Springfield] appears to be worse than the reality".

-By another measure, crime and population data collected by the FBI, and indexed by NeighborhoodScout showed between 2010 and 2018 the violent crime rate for Springfield decreased by approximately 52.5%, whereas the property crime rate declined by 54%; both rates remain more than twice their respective state averages, as of 2018.
+Although crime declined during parts of the 2010s, more recent summaries based on FBI-reported data continue to indicate that Springfield has one of the higher violent crime rates in Massachusetts.
+NeighborhoodScout's analysis estimates the annual chance of being a victim of violent crime in Springfield at approximately 1 in 112.
+Springfield is also frequently placed among the most dangerous cities in Massachusetts in various comparative reports and media rankings, alongside neighboring Holyoke, which is frequently cited in similar comparisons.